spine-examples/Pingh/README.md

 This will start the server on `localhost:50051` and publish the required JAR files for the client application to the Maven Local repository.

-3. Configure the client's connection to the server.
-To do this, open the `config/server.properties` file in the client project resources directory and enter the server's address and port as follows:
+4. Configure the client's connection to the server.
+To do this, open the `config/server.properties` file in the resources directory of the `desktop` module and enter the server's address and port as follows:

 ```properties